If you are in the process of buying a home, you may have heard the term, “zero lot line”, come up.

 If you have small children or pets who would love and use outdoor space, then this isn’t the best option for you.

 While there are a variety of layouts available, that doesn’t mean there are no design restrictions.

 In zero lot line homes, you can’t install windows, water taps, and air vents on the wall next to the edge of your lot.

 You may hear a lot of noise

-Although zero lot line homes tend to provide more privacy than apartments or condos, they still have less space than they would with a traditional home.
+Although zero lot line homes tend to provide more privacy than apartments or condos, they still have less space than you would with a traditional home.

 They often share walls with adjacent homes and have little yard space.

-This means that you can often hear a lot of noise from your neighbors or the street due to close proximity.
+This means that you may hear a lot of noise from your neighbors or the street due to close proximity.